spacetelescope/jwst_gtvt/README.md

 `python setup.py install`

 # Usage
+There are two scripts available.  `jwst_gtvt` for fixed targets, and `jwst_mtvt` for moving targets.
 To see the help info use

     $ jwst_gtvt -h
         usage: jwst_gtvt [-h] [--v3pa V3PA] [--save_plot SAVE_PLOT]